wyliodrinstudio/WyliodrinSTUDIO/docs/source/index.rst

 |

-USE THE WEB VERSION
+Use the web version
 """"""""""""""""""""""

-We offer you the possibility to run and use a browser version of Wyliodrin Studio, by copying the following link into your browser address bar:
+YYou also have the possibility to run and use a browser version of Wyliodrin Studio, by copying the following link into your browser address bar:

 **beta.wyliodrin.studio**

 |

-BULID FROM SOURCE
+Build from source
 """"""""""""""""""""

-If you wish to contribute to the improvement of the application or if you want to add your own features or plugins, we are pleased to inform you that our code is *open source*, which means that you cand find it on our Github.
+If you wish to contribute to the improvement of the application or if you want to add your own features or plugins, our code is *open source*, which means that you cand find it on our Github.

 To download the source code, you must have a GitHub account.
 Open a terminal and choose the folder where you’d want to clone our repository.
 In this case, we’ll use the home directory and run: